 The New Frankfurt Old Town is also called the Dom-Römer Quarter.
 It is in the heart of Frankfurt am Main old town.
 It was rebuilt from 2012-2018 under the main urban development scheme known as The Dom-Römer-Projekt (Dom-Römer Project).

-This project restructured and built a 7,000 square meter structure flanked by Domplatz in the East and Römerberg in the West, delineated by the Schirn Kunsthalle in the South and Braubachstrasse in the North; in a bid to reconstruct the city center (The Alstadt) of Frankfurt am Main that was seriously wrecked in the Second World War, using the pre-war architectural design style.
+This project restructured and built a 7,000 square-meter structure flanked by Domplatz in the East and Römerberg in the West, delineated by the Schirn Kunsthalle in the South and Braubachstrasse in the North; in a bid to reconstruct the city center (The Alstadt) of Frankfurt am Main that was seriously wrecked in the Second World War, using the pre-war architectural design style.

 Reconstruction of parts of the city center started in the 1950s from the Römer city hall.
-This hall was erected to be a modern office structure just behind the façade left behind after the destruction from the war.
+This hall was erected to be a modern office structure just behind the façade left behind after the destruction of the war.

 Some sections of the nearby Römerberg square were also reconstructed.
 An underground car park was also built, and the Technisches Rathaus (Technical City Hall, constructed 1972–74).
 The façade of the technical city hall was built as a homage to the city’s historical context with its timber frame reminiscent of pre-war architecture.